 Adjusting for interest rates

-As Jason Zweig said, a PE is a simple tool for taking the market’s temperature.
+As Jason Zweig said, a PE ratio is a simple tool for taking the market’s temperature.
 A little too simple, in practice.
 For one thing, the price/earnings ratio gives misleading readings of market value when earnings are depressed or conversely, when earnings are at peak levels.
 In these cases, PE will tell you the opposite of what you need to hear.
 It will tell you the market is expensive when earnings collapse in a recession, or that the market is cheap when earnings soar in an overheated economy.

 To overcome this problem, Ben Graham recommended that investors normalize earnings by using a seven-year average.
 Similarly, Robert Shiller’s cyclically-adjusted price/earnings ratio uses a ten-year average.
 But smoothing out earnings is only part of the job.